 For all the differences between the sister cities, there’s one thing they both have in common: There’s plenty to keep you busy.
 Here’s a rundown of recreation in Mesquite, Nevada, and Mesquite, Texas.

 Get your gaming fix in Nevada: The three casinos in Mesquite, Nevada, are open 24 hours a day with everything from poker to slots and bingo, and each boasts a relaxing resort experience.
 For gaming in Texas (of the family-friendly variety), check out Celebration Station, which has bumper cars, laser tag, batting cages, an arcade, and miniature golf among its attractions.
-Meanwhile, the Mesquite Championship Rodeo takes over town every summer—and shows the world why Mesquite, Texas is officially the Rodeo Capital of Texas.
+Meanwhile, the Mesquite Championship Rodeo takes over town every summer—and shows the world why Mesquite, Texas is the Official Rodeo Capital of Texas.

 Another category, another draw: You’ll find no fewer than eight Mesquite, Nevada, golf courses, rimmed by red-rock formations, canyon fairways, and plenty of palm trees.
 And in Texas, you'll find the award-winning, 154-acre, 18-hole Mesquite Golf Club—popular with novices and experts alike.
 And if shooting par is more dream than reality these days, try your hand at one of the three disc golf courses around town—one with 18 holes, and two with nine holes.